Selina-Varshney/ScienceWizz/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-Note: This application uses a free version of News API , hence for deployment purposes a paid plan may be required.
+<br>Note: This application uses a free version of News API , hence for deployment purposes a paid plan may be required.